Learn about two new medications that were approved by the FDA in late 2017, and why they are so exciting to patients and ophthalmologists alike.

 The ROCK inhibitor that was approved by the FDA in December 2017 is produced by Aerie Pharmaceuticals, and is called netarsudil (Rhopressa), a small molecule inhibitor of Rho kinase.
 In addition to its effect on improving drainage through the trabecular meshwork and the conventional outflow pathway, Rhopressa also decreases aqueous humor production, possibly through a different mechanism.

 Clinical trials comparing Rhopressa to latanoprost and timolol have shown that Rhopressa lowers eye pressure to a similar degree.
 The most frequent side effects include eye redness, small bleeds in the conjunctiva, and corneal changes.
 Rhopressa is dosed twice daily and was made available for those with access to Medicare or Medicaid in January of 2019.

 Ongoing Clinical Trial

-Currently undergoing a clinical trial is a combination drop that combines the ROCK inhibitor netasurdil with latanaoprost (Roclatan™).
-Preliminary studies demonstrate that this combination medication is superior to latanoprost and netasurdil alone.
+Currently undergoing a clinical trial is a combination drop that combines the ROCK inhibitor netarsudil with latanoprost (Roclatan™).
+Preliminary studies demonstrate that this combination medication is superior to latanoprost and netarsudil alone.
 Roclatan is exciting because it will be a combination drop that is dosed only once a day, an option not currently available in the United States.